The Real Cost of a Running Toilet (It's More Than You Think)

 Keep Your Toilet Running Right: Maintenance Checklist

-Preventing a running toilet is far easier — and cheaper — than fixing one.
+Preventing a running toilet is far easier (and cheaper) than fixing one.
+According to the EPA, fixing easily corrected household water leaks can save homeowners approximately 10 percent on their water bills.
 Follow these habits to extend the life of your toilet's internal components:

 - Run the food coloring test every 6 months to catch flapper leaks before they become costly.